Considerations to making when answering “What are your weaknesses?” in a Hong Kong job interview:

 3. Try a spin on the ‘classic response.’

-Hiring managers these days have already heard responses that attempt to frame a positive trait as a weakness.
+Hong Kong hiring managers these days have already heard responses that attempt to frame a positive trait as a weakness.
 Classic examples include “I’m a perfectionist” and “I work too hard.”
 Interviewers are on to these common answers, so be more creative by adding details relevant to the job to show you’ve put real thought into it.

 For example, you could say something like “I hold myself to very high standards and sometimes put too much pressure on myself.
 I’ve learned to recognise when I’m starting to do this, such as spending a little too much time on bigger projects like quarterly reports, and I’m able to keep myself in check.”